 • Do you think viewers will see the dimensional effects of the sandblasting?

-• Is it worth the added expense for the sandblasted relief?
+• Is it worth the added expense for the sandblasted signs relief (3-D depth)?

 Our experience in the field is that it is not worth the added costs of dimensional relief by sandblasting when looking at ROI (Return On Investment) when taking into consideration the maintenance costs and lack of distance visibility.